 - Create a knockout investment pitch that includes EIS tax relief figures and information about how investors can still get involved under the Business Angel Exemption.

 Don’t want to navigate a cumbersome HMRC application process?
 Let Linkilaw do it for you!
 Our panel of lawyers can prepare your Advance Assurance application and all the necessary documentation to attract potential investors.
-Book a free session with one of our consultants for more information.
+Book a legal session with one of our consultants for more information.